 Top roll leaks slightly

 Stowed away in its little sub-6-inch case and weighing just a few ounces in your pack, the Sea to Summit Pocket Shower seems tiny.
-However, don't be fooled — this model unrolls into a 2.6-gallon dry bag-style shower.
+However, don't be fooled—this model unrolls into a 2.6-gallon dry bag-style shower.
 Its large open top makes scooping water straight out of a lake super simple, and with a few rolls and a clip, everything is ready to go.
 The black exterior does a good job soaking up the midday sun to provide a warm evening shower.
-A simple twisting nozzle right on the bottom of the bag — with helpful directions printed next to it — makes bathtime a cinch.
-It also comes with a long length of parachute cord for hanging in a tree, though learning some key knots (like a trucker's hitch, for example) will make this process easier.
+A simple twisting nozzle right on the bottom of the bag, with helpful directions printed next to it, makes showering easy.
+It also comes with a long length of parachute cord for hanging in a tree, though learning some key knots will make this process easier.
 And yes, the weight of that cord is included in this model's 4.7-ounce statistic, as is the storage bag.

-The unit we tested had a consistent slight leak from the top roll while resting on its side, heating in the sun.
-Fortunately, we found this problem didn't really affect how much water it held, so we tried not to fret about it too much.
+The unit we tested had a consistent, small leak from the top roll while resting on its side, heating in the sun.
+Fortunately, we found this problem didn't spill too much water, so it wasn't that bothersome.
 When full, this 22-pound bag of water is not the easiest to hoist over your head, though it's still lighter than most of the bigger models we tested.
-Despite these minimal critiques, the performance of this simple gravity shower in an itty bitty, ultralight package makes this a terrific way to level up your next backpacking trip.
+We also tried filling the water after tying it up, which was easier.
+Though, shorter users may find it difficult to tie the shower up high enough.
+“I'm five-foot-three, so finding the perfect branch to tie this on without climbing a tree was tough,” said testers.
+Despite these critiques, the performance of this simple gravity pocket shower in an ultralight package makes it a terrific way to feel a little cleaner on your next backpacking jaunt.
 If you're looking for an option that can remain semi-permanent in the frontcountry, the Camplux Pro Series 6L provides instant hot water with adjustable temperature and pressure.

-We began this study by considering the most important aspects of an outdoor shower.
+We began our tests by considering the most important aspects of an outdoor shower, keeping an open mind about what everyone may use it for, whether it be taking an outdoor shower, cleaning dishes, or spraying off gear.
 Each year, we carefully select the best we can find and use them for subsequent summers, paying close attention to how well they perform in key areas.
-To assess functionality, we measured the widths of the showerhead streams and the lengths of the hoses.
+To assess functionality, we measured the widths of the showerhead streams and the lengths of the hoses, and noted any useful features included with the shower.
 If possible, we took them apart and cleaned them to examine ease of use, and we dropped them, full of water, from a height of over 6 feet to get a sense of their durability.
 We bathed ourselves, muddy dogs, and numerous filthy trail-building crews.
 In the end, the best models revealed themselves and are highlighted below.
 For additional details on our testing process, head over to our How We Test Camping Showers article.

 We divided our camping shower testing into five different metrics: